dimitri4788/notes/agileSoftwareDevelopment.md

 - Develop iteratively
     - Produce frequent working iterations
     - Freeze requirements during iterations
-- Treat tests as a key resource:
+- Treat tests as a key resource
     - Do not start any new development until all tests pass
     - Test first
 - Express requirements through scenarios